dataluscorp/browser/docs/performance/automated_performance_testing_and_sheriffing.md

 # Automated performance testing and sheriffing

-We have several test harnesses that test Firefox for various performance characteristics (page load time, startup time, etc.).
+We have several test harnesses that test Datalus for various performance characteristics (page load time, startup time, etc.).
 We also generate some metrics as part of the build process (like installer size) that are interesting to track over time.
 Currently we aggregate this information